 Fly fishing at Buck Hill is a century-old tradition, and anglers love the challenge of honing their skills on Buck Hills 2+ miles of crystal-clear waterways.
 Buck Hill Creek has been designated a waterway of “exceptional value” by the State of Pennsylvania and these pristine streams are cherished by our fly fishing group, many of whom cap off a day of golf or tennis with an hour’s quiet communion in the rushing waters, under a canopy of leaves.
 Public anglers and visitors can also enjoy the earthy aroma of a Pocono stream while fly fishing for trout.
 Buck Hill Falls welcomes everyone to our streams who have a PA Fishing License, Buck Hill Falls Fishing Permit, and agree to our fishing regulations.

-Buck Hill Falls has 45+ miles of both private and public well-marked hiking trails, with maps available at the office.
+Buck Hill Falls has 45+ miles of private well-marked hiking trails,, with maps available at the office.
 The old growth and new growth trees inspire many to take to the trails year-round.
 The incredible views of our deciduous forest span from summer’s green canopy, to the bright hues of autumn carpeting the paths, and in the quiet winter, when magnificent ice sculptures form around the waterfalls.

 The Buck Hill Conservation Foundation sponsors weekly hikes during the summer season, and occasional guided hikes throughout the year, which are open to the public.
 Local naturalists, experts in flora and fauna, and accomplished birders lead these hikes, adding an educational element to the joy of walking in the woods, connecting us more closely to our natural environment.